 $8.00 Parking fee (you pay at the gate during entry)

-Whitewater Rafting – this is for ages 8 & older only (but there are other water activities younger children can enjoy)
+11:00-12:30 – Reserved Family Whitewater Rafting – (you will need to sign up for this on our registration) – this is for ages 8 & older only (but there are other water activities younger children can enjoy)

-Water Activities – Kayaking for 8 years & older (4 -7 years with adult on tandem kayak)
+Flatwater Kayaking for 8 years & older (5 -7 years with adult on tandem kayak)

-SUP – for 8 years & older (4-7 years with adult on SUP)
+Flatwater SUP – for 8 years & older (5-7 years with adult on SUP)